Shawshank01/proxy_sh/README.md

 -   [teddysun/xray](https://hub.docker.com/r/teddysun/xray) — The Docker image used by this script.
 -   [containrrr/watchtower](https://github.com/containrrr/watchtower) — Used for safely updating the container.

-Special thanks to the Xray and teddysun teams for their excellent work!
+Special thanks to the Xray Project and teddysun for their excellent work!

 ---